 Strings are a primitive type designated by the symbol string comprised of ASCII characters.
 Their length is unbounded.
-See §32.1.1 for routines for manipulating strings.

 Open issue.
 There is an expectation of future support for fixed-length strings.

 Open issue.
 There is an expectation of future support for different character sets, possibly including internationalization.